Black Women Intelligence Agents in the Civil War

 In the haste to abandon the shipyard, the U.S. Navy ship Merrimack had only been destroyed above the waterline when Federal forces abandoned the shipyard.
 In early 1862, the Confederates began rebuilding the hulk of the Merrimack, a steam-powered frigate, as an ironclad, renaming her the CSS Virginia.

 In late 1861-early 1862, Mary Touvestre, a freed slave, was working as a housekeeper for one of the engineers who were rebuilding the Merrimack into the CSS Virginia, the first Confederate ironclad warship.
-Touvestre overheard her employer talking about the new ship and the threat it woudl pose to the northern blockade.
+Touvestre overheard her employer talking about the new ship.

 Touvestre's warning convinced officials of the need to speed up construction of the Union's own ironclad, the USS Monitor.
 The Virginia was still able to destroy two Union frigates, the USS Congress and the USS Cumberland, before the Monitor was completed, but it could have been worse.
 Some historians believe that if Touvestre had not warned the Navy, the Virginia might have thwarted the blockade long enough for the Confederacy to receive desperately needed supplies from Europe.

-At the Battle of Hampton Roads, often referred to as the Battle of the Ironclads, the CSS Virginia clashed with the USS Monitor for two days in March 1862 in an effort to break the Union blockade, which had cut off Virginia's largest cities, Norfolk and Richmond, from international trade.
+On March 9, at the Battle of Hampton Roads, often referred to as the Battle of the Ironclads, the CSS Virginia sailed out to finish off the remaining fleet when she was met by the USS Monitor.
+The ships battled for about four hours to a draw.
 Its major significance was that it was the first meeting of ironclad warships.
 The Confederates burned the Gosport Shipyard again when they retreated in May 1862.

 Mary Elizabeth Bowser